 Strategies used in Compassion Focused Therapy

-The goal of CFT is to help the voice-hearer engage with, understand and integrate their threat-based emotions and experiences.
+CFT aims to help the voice-hearer engage with, understand and integrate their threat-based emotions and experiences.
 This is done through strategies that help the voice-hearer learn to feel safe, by

 - adopting calm and composed body postures